 Tip 2: Decide if your décor will have a theme

 According to Next’s survey, the most popular dream theme of parents surveyed was “Animal” followed by “Jungle/Forest” – but you might prefer to keep things simple for your newborn and decide on a room theme once they’re a little bit older.
+Some custom neon sign from Neon Mama can be an amazing idea for your children’s bedroom, adding their name or something they really like.

 If you are keen to pick one ahead of the birth, choose something that isn’t too difficult to create, especially if you haven’t got a lot of time on your hands before the baby’s arrival.